circonus-labs/terraform-provider-circonus/website/docs/r/rule_set.html.markdown

   that this rule set is active on.

 * `tags` - (Optional) A list of tags assigned to this rule set.
+   NOTE: tags are IGNORED - any tags returned with a rule_set are check tags.
+   Any tags submitted with a rule_set are dropped.

 ## `if` Configuration